CLIMADA-project/climada_papers/README.md

 # climada_papers

-This repository contains a folder for each scientific peer-reviewed article that explains software components implemented in [CLIMADA](https://github.com/CLIMADA-project/climada_python).
+This repository contains a folder for each scientific peer-reviewed article that explains software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python).